-Moore's Law [2,3] has been the bedrock for growth in the capabilities of all computing systems, including high performance computing (HPC) systems.
+Moore's Law [3,4] has been the bedrock for growth in the capabilities of all computing systems, including high performance computing (HPC) systems.
 Simply stated, Moore's Law is the prediction that the number of transistors (components) in an integrated circuit would double approximately every two years.
-The significance of Moore's Law is that the semiconductor industry has strived to maintain this exponential growth for over five decades, resulting in important benefits in cost and performance for all semiconductor consumers.
+The significance of Moore's Law is that the semiconductor industry has strived to maintain this exponential growth for over five decades, resulting in unsurpassed benefits in cost and performance for all semiconductor consumers.
 The cost implication of Moore's Law is that if the cost of an integrated circuit remains approximately constant, then the cost per transistor decreases exponentially with time.
-The performance implication of Moore's Law used to relate to Dennard Scaling [4], which stated that, as transistors become smaller, their power density remains constant, i.e., the power consumed by an integrated circuit remains proportional to the area of the circuit rather than the number of transistors in the circuit.
-An underlying assumption behind the Dennard Scaling prediction is that the power consumed by an integrated circuit is dominated by its dynamic (switching) power, which in turn is proportional to the clock frequency.
+The performance implication of Moore's Law was historically tied to Dennard Scaling [5], which stated that, as transistors become smaller, their power density remains constant, i.e., the power consumed by an integrated circuit remains proportional to the area of the circuit rather than the number of transistors in the circuit.
+An underlying assumption in the Dennard Scaling prediction is that the power consumed by an integrated circuit is dominated by its dynamic (switching) power, which in turn is proportional to the clock frequency and the square of the operating voltage.
 As a result, when Dennard Scaling holds, the power per transistor decreases exponentially with time, which in turn made it possible to increase clock frequencies from generation to generation of a semiconductor technology without increasing the total power consumed by the integrated circuit.

 One of the major challenges recently faced by the computing industry is the fact that Dennard Scaling ended over a decade ago, as shown in Figure 2.1, which includes trend data for microprocessors built during the last 40 years.
 (Note that the y-axis numbers are plotted on a logarithmic scale.)
 The first observation from the figure is that Moore's Law has remained robust during this period, since the number of transistors in a microprocessor continued to increase at an exponential rate until the present time.
 However, the clock frequencies flattened in the 1 GHz (= $10^3$ MHz) range since around 2005, thereby signalling the end of Dennard Scaling.
-The main reason for this end is that the leakage power started becoming a significant component of the power consumed by transistors, as the transistor sizes decreased.
+The two main reasons for this end were that the operating voltage for the transistors could not be lowered any further, and that the leakage power started becoming a significant component of the power consumed by transistors, as the transistor sizes decreased.
 Past 2005, any attempt to increase clock frequency became impractical because doing so would cause the chip to overheat.
 Instead, 2005 marked the start of the "multicore era" in which the additional transistors predicted by Moore's Law are being used to increase the number of processor cores in a single integrated circuit, without increasing their clock frequencies.

-If Moore's Law were to continue indefinitely, we could continue getting more performance from successive generations of semiconductor technology by doubling the number of processor cores in an integrated circuit rather than by increasing the clock frequency.
-However, it stands to reason
+If Moore's Law were to continue indefinitely, we could continue getting more performance from